Brit milah: Biblical references

 According to the Hebrew Bible, Adonai commanded the biblical patriarch Abraham to be circumcised, an act to be followed by his descendants:

 Leviticus 12:3 says: "And in the eighth day the flesh of his foreskin shall be circumcised."

 According to the Hebrew Bible, it was "a reproach" for an Israelite to be uncircumcised.
 The plural term arelim ("uncircumcised") is used opprobriously, denoting the Philistines and other non-Israelites and used in conjunction with tameh (unpure) for heathen.
 The word arel ("uncircumcised" [singular]) is also employed for "impermeable"; it is also applied to the first three years' fruit of a tree, which is forbidden.

 However, the Israelites born in the wilderness after the Exodus from Egypt were not circumcised.
 Joshua 5:2–9, explains, "all the people that came out" of Egypt were circumcised, but those "born in the wilderness" were not.
 Therefore, Joshua, before the celebration of the Passover, had them circumcised at Gilgal specifically before they entered Canaan.
 Abraham, too, was circumcised when he moved into Canaan.

 The prophetic tradition emphasizes that God expects people to be good as well as pious, and that non-Jews will be judged based on their ethical behavior, see Noahide Law.
-Thus, Jeremiah 9:25–26 says that circumcised and uncircumcised will be punished alike by the Lord; for "all the nations are uncircumcised, and all the house of Israel are uncircumcised in heart."
+Thus, Jeremiah 9:25–26 says that circumcised and uncircumcised will be punished alike by the Lord; for "all the nations are uncircumcised, and all the house of Israel are uncircumcised in heart".

-The penalty of willful non-observance is kareth (making oneself liable to extirpation), as noted in Genesis 17:1-14.
+The penalty of willful non-observance is kareth (making oneself liable to extirpation or excommunication), as noted in Genesis 17:1-14.
 Conversion to Judaism for non-Israelites in Biblical times necessitated circumcision, otherwise one could not partake in the Passover offering.
 Today, as in the time of Abraham, it is required of converts in Orthodox, Conservative and Reform Judaism.

 As found in Genesis 17:1–14, brit milah is considered to be so important that should the eighth day fall on the Sabbath, actions that would normally be forbidden because of the sanctity of the day are permitted in order to fulfill the requirement to circumcise.
 The Talmud, when discussing the importance of Milah, compares it to being equal to all other mitzvot (commandments) based on the gematria for brit of 612.

-Covenants in ancient times were sometimes sealed by severing an animal, with the implication that the party who breaks the covenant will suffer a similar fate.
+Covenants in biblical times were often sealed by severing an animal, with the implication that the party who breaks the covenant will suffer a similar fate.
 In Hebrew, the verb meaning "to seal a covenant" translates literally as "to cut".
 It is presumed by Jewish scholars that the removal of the foreskin symbolically represents such a sealing of the covenant.

+Speculated reasons for biblical circumcision include to show off "patrilineal descent, sexual fertility, male initiation, cleansing of birth impurity, and dedication to God".